 Also like the packaged single-zone system, each subzone may have a reheat coil controlled by its own thermostat.
 This can prevent a subzone from being underheated, but cannot prevent a subzone from being undercooled.
 For reheat, specify the REHEAT-DELTA-T and the zonal HEATING-SCH.
-The cooling thermostat schedule has no effect on a subzone.
+The cooling thermostat schedule has no effect on a subzone, unless the subzone's MIN-FLOW-RATIO is set to be less than 1.